-52. (a) The Registrar may, on application by the proprietor of the mark in the prescribed form, vary the registration of an authorization, in regard to any matter relating to the goods to which the authorization applies and to the conditions and limitations to which is it subject. (b) The Registrar may cancel the registration of an authorization on application by the authorized person in the prescribed form. (c) The Registrar may cancel the registration of an authorization if he has been requested so to do and in has been proved to his satisfaction that the existence of the authorization, or the use of the trade mark by the authorized person, is contrary to public order or is likely to deceive it. (d) Before canceling an authorization or varying the conditions thereof under this section, the Registrar shall give every interest party an opportunity to be heard. (e) Where the registration of a mark has been cancelled or removed from the Register any authorization given in respect thereof shall be void. (f) The provisions of this section shall not derogate from the provisions of sections 38 to 49.
+52. (a) The Registrar may, on application by the proprietor of the mark in the prescribed form, vary the registration of an authorization, in regard to any matter relating to the goods to which the authorization applies and to the conditions and limitations to which is it subject. (b) The Registrar may cancel the registration of an authorization on application by the authorized person in the prescribed form. (c) The Registrar may cancel the registration, or the use of the trade mark by the authorized person, is contrary to public order or is likely to deceive it. (d) Before canceling an authorization or varying the conditions thereof under this section, the Registrar shall give every interest party an opportunity to be heard. (e) Where the registration of a mark has been cancelled or removed from the Register any authorization given in respect thereof shall be void. (f) The provisions of this section shall not derogate from the provisions of sections 38 to 49.